Archdiocese of Bologna: History

 A major earthquake struck Bologna on Christmas Day, 1222, causing the vaults of the cathedral ceiling to collapse.
 Another severe earthquake occurred on 21 April 1223, centered at Cremona; and a third centered in Bologna in 1229.

 In the winter of 1410, Pope Alexander V and the Papal Court arrived in Bologna, on their way from Pistoria (where plague had been detected) toward Rome, which had fallen to papal forces on 1 January 1410.
 Alexander died, however, while he was still in Bologna, on 4 May, waiting for the pacification of Rome and its neighborhood.
 A Conclave, therefore, took place in Bologna, beginning on 14 May and concluding on 17 May with the election of Cardinal Baldassare Cossa, the Legate of Bologna, who took the name John XXIII.

 Pope Leo X visited Bologna from 8 December 1515 through 18 February 1516, where he held negotiations with King Francis I of France.
 Their talks resulted in the abrogation of the French Pragmatic Sanction and the conclusion of a new Concordat between the Papacy and France.

 In 1568, as one of his efforts to implement the decrees of the Council of Trent, Bishop Gabriele Paleotti established the diocesan seminary of Bologna.

+The Archdiocese of Bologna maintains a formal diocesan archive — the Archivio Generale Arcivescovile di Bologna — which was founded in 1573 and continues to preserve a significant documentary and historical-ecclesiastical heritage for the archdiocese.